matheusmfeitoza/matheusmfeitoza/README.md

 - 🔭 I'm currently working at Magna International as a IT analyst.
 - 🌱 I’m currently learning React   ...
 - 📫 How to reach me:@matheusmarinho23...
-- 🏠 Living in Brazil
+- 🏠 Living in Betim, MG - Brazil